 Landfill sites generate methane as organic waste decomposes.
-Methane has a negative impact on the environment and effective management of the gas is key to reducing our waste-related emissions.
+Methane has a negative impact on the environment and effective management of the gas is a key to reducing our waste-related emissions.

 Council renewed its landfill gas program at the Wollongong Waste and Resource Recovery Park in 2019 and improved its capture and management of methane to reduce equivalent CO2 that is released to the atmosphere.
-The graph below shows the equivalent tonnes of CO2 that have been diverted for the 2021/22, 2022/23 and 2023/24 financial years.
+The graph below shows the equivalent tonnes of CO2 that have been diverted for the 2021/22 and 2022/23 financial years, as well as the forecasted totals for the 2023/24 financial year.